ikding/pycon_2017/README.md

 Strengths:

-* Designed like Matlib, switching was easy
+* Designed like Matlab, switching was easy
 * Many rendering backends (different file formats)
 * Can reproduce just about any plot (with a bit of effort
 * Well-tested, standard tool for over a decade